Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 | |

 The key line is source_security_group_id = alicloud_security_group.alb_public.id.
-This says “accept inbound 8080 only from any instance in the ALB SG” — not from a CIDR.
+It says “accept inbound 8080 only from any instance in the ALB SG” — not from a CIDR.
 Re-IPing the ALB later doesn’t break anything.

 Real-world tip: Aliyun’s default behaviour is to deny all ingress and allow all egress.
 The default is correct — don’t add a “deny all egress” rule, you’ll just break SDK calls.
 Limit egress only when you have a specific compliance requirement; for an agent system, all-egress-open is normal.